Social Business Model Canvas

 That’s how the Social Business Model Canvas came to life.
 Created by Social Innovation Lab (2013), this Canvas builds on the previous one and is commonly used by social enterprises, as it takes into account all the necessary components needed to achieve both social and economic sustainability.

-The template we use at Social Business Design is adapted from those developed by Tandemic and Social Innovation Lab.
+The template we use at Impact Jungle is adapted from those developed by Tandemic and Social Innovation Lab.
 As you can notice, it comprises of twelve building blocks, providing details on how an impact organization creates, delivers and captures value.
 Each block strictly relates to the other ones, since organizations are ecosystems made of intertwined, interconnected components.

 We will now explore every block of the Canvas.
 Let’s begin!